 Did You Know?
 Nearly half of all sewer blockages annually are caused by fats, oils, or grease (FOG).

-The Water Utilities Department is teaming up with Solid Waste Services and will offer free disposal of used cooking oil for residents.
-If you have a large quantity of used cooking oil and want to dispose, you can safely do so by taking it to the J.C.
-Elliott Collection Center located at Hwy 286 and Ayers Street.
+Corpus Christi Water is teaming up with Solid Waste Services and will offer free disposal of used cooking oil for residents.
+If you have a large quantity of used cooking oil and want to dispose of, you can safely do so by taking it to the J.C.
+Elliott Transfer Station located at Hwy 286 and Ayers Street.

 In the Diagram above, the thick yellow layer is FOG.
 When it goes down the drain, it builds up over time, restricting the flow of wastewater.
 If it happens in your home, you pay for it.
 If it happens in City drains, your whole neighborhood will have drainage problems.
 City crews must use special pressure washers and vacuums to remove the FOG.